Shreyas707Makwana/Spy_camera/Spy_Camera-Spy_Camera/README.md

 ## Overview

-Spy Camera is a software project developed by a group of five individuals for a college assignment.
+Spy Camera is a software project developed for Software Engneering course.
 It serves as a motion detection system utilizing a camera feed for security purposes.
 The application is capable of detecting movements within its field of view and triggering actions based on predefined settings.

 ## Features